NetworkBlockDevice/nbd/doc/proto.md

 The server SHOULD return `NBD_EINVAL` if it receives an unknown command.

 The server SHOULD return `NBD_EINVAL` if it receives an unknown command flag.
 It also SHOULD return `NBD_EINVAL` if it receives a request with a flag not explicitly documented as applicable to the given request.

 Which error to return in any other case is not specified by the NBD protocol.

 The server SHOULD NOT return `NBD_ENOMEM` if at all possible.

+The client SHOULD treat an unexpected error value as if it had been `NBD_EINVAL`, rather than disconnecting from the server.

 ## Experimental extensions